-{ For lattice based applications, there is a richer class of parametric intrinsic autoregression models \citep{kooper,higdon99}.
-Likelihoods of these models can also be evaluated expediently using the scalable algorithm developed in \citet{sdutta15}.
+For lattice based applications, there is a richer class of parametric intrinsic autoregression models \citep{kooper,higdon99}.
 However, all such intrinsic models rely heavily on the lattice structure and cannot be used directly for arbitrary graphs.
-Applications to irregular areal data can proceed by breaking up the region into a fine lattice, using the intrinsic model on the lattice and aggregating over each area. \citet{mondal05} demonstrated that for certain classes of intrinsic autoregressive models, the aggregated model is asymptotically equivalent to aggregating an anisotropic de Wijs Gaussian Process over the entire domain.
-These results impart interpretability to the parameters of the intrinsic autoregression.
-In certain applications, e.g., in agricultural experiments, one can readily envision an underlying spatial process representing the fertility of the soil at a fine scale.
-This is, however, less clear in disease mapping contexts where the data are often observed over fixed politically delineated regions and such a latent fine scale spatial process may not have any interpretation.
-In this manuscript, we only focus on models that can be formulated directly on the areal units.}
+Applications to irregular areal data can proceed by breaking up the region into a fine lattice, using the intrinsic model on the lattice and aggregating over each area. \citet{mondal05} demonstrated that certain classes of intrinsic autoregressive models can be interpreted as average of a fine scale Gaussian Process over the entire domain.
+In disease mapping contexts, where the data are often observed over fixed politically delineated regions, such a latent fine scale spatial process may be difficult to interpret.
+In this manuscript, we only focus on models that can be formulated directly on the areal units.

-This manuscript proposes a new way of constructing precision matrices for areal models using a directed acyclic graph derived from the original undirected graph.
-Directed acyclic graphs or {\em DAGs} have been used in the spatial literature for modelling large spatial datasets \citep{nngp} and for generating image textures \citep{pomm}.
-Instead of modelling the precision matrix directly, we model its Cholesky factor, which for any multivariate Gaussian distribution is determined by the conditional distributions of the $w_i$'s.
+We propose a new way of constructing precision matrices for areal models using a directed acyclic graph derived from the original undirected graph.
+Directed acyclic graphs or {\em DAGs} have been used in the spatial literature for modeling large spatial datasets \citep{nngp} and for generating image textures \citep{pomm}.
+Instead of modeling the precision matrix directly, we model its Cholesky factor, which for any multivariate Gaussian distribution is determined by the conditional distributions of the $w_i$'s.
 We specify these conditional distributions using autoregressive covariance models on a sequence of local trees created from this directed acyclic graph.
 The resulting Cholesky factor and the precision matrix are sparse.
 We refer to this model as the directed acyclic graph autoregressive or DAGAR model.